 One of the difficulties experienced by anyone encountering a stoma for the first time, and particularly a patient facing the prospect of having a stoma, is finding out more about it: what it is, what attention it requires, and how it affects normal living.
 The answers, or at least many of them, are explained in Colostomies and Other -Ostomies, which you may read here, or download to your computer.

 Note: If you cannot read the documents downloaded from this website, you can download Adobe Reader free of charge by clicking here.

-This website is maintained by Adrian March, who has been a trustee of the Colostomy Association since its formation, and is now Consultant to the Association.
-He has had a colostomy for some seventeen years, as a consequence of ano-rectal cancer.
+This website is maintained by Adrian March, who was one of the founding trustees of the Colostomy Association, but resigned his position owing to communications difficulties when he moved to France, and accepted in its stead the post of Consultant to the Association.
+He has had a colostomy for eighteen years, as a consequence of ano-rectal cancer.
 By profession a consultant in engineering research, he has also for many years, as a tutor of the Amateur Swimming Association and of the National Coaching Foundation, taught and trained teachers in swimming, diving, and aqua aerobics, and lectured to sports coaches on anatomy, physiology, and the technique of coaching children.
 It will come as no surprise that one of Adrian’s interests is a return to sport and an active life after surgery.